KevSanRam/WEBFINAL/content/authors/admin/_index.md

 ---

-I'm a costa rican industrial engineering student at the University of Costa Rica.
+I'm a Costa Rican industrial engineering student at the University of Costa Rica.
 I also participate as Research Engineer, with GIS and Remote Sensing projects, in Asteria Space and Satellites Development, Edingburgh, UK.
 And I'm a current member of the Aerospace Engineering Group (GIA) of the University of Costa Rica.

-My interests include space industry, science and engineering, programming lenguages and industrialization.
-My favorite hobbies are related with playing instruments (such as guitar and piano), reading books and practice sports (soccer and volleyball).
+My interests include space industry and research, science and innovate engineering, programming lenguages.
+My favorite hobbies are related with reading books, playing instruments (such as guitar and piano), traveling and practice sports (soccer and volleyball).